-Our foundation year offers a pathway to a range of undergraduate degrees in science (biology, chemistry, computer science, mathematics, physics, neuroscience and psychology) and engineering (aerospace, electronic, mechanical and sustainable energy).
+Our foundation year offers a pathway to a range of undergraduate degrees in science (biology, chemistry, mathematics, physics, neuroscience and psychology) and engineering (aerospace, electronic, mechanical and sustainable energy).

-You are guaranteed a place on an undergraduate programme at Queen Mary if you pass the foundation year, subject to submitting a UCAS application.
+You are guaranteed a place on an undergraduate programme at Queen Mary if you pass the foundation year with the required grades.

 As a foundation student you’ll have full access to all student facilities, including welfare, library, social and sport.
 You’ll be taught on our Mile End campus by experienced university staff who also teach on undergraduate and postgraduate programmes.